UNITED STATES OF AMERICA

 Retail power marketers: Buy and sell electricity, but usually do not own or operate generation facilities.
 Electricity is sold directly to end users, such as households and small to medium sized commercial enterprises.

 The power grid consists of three large, interconnected systems that synchronously move electricity around the lower 48 contiguous states: the Eastern Interconnection, the Western Interconnection and the Texas Interconnected System.
 In general, these systems operate independently, with some limited electrical interconnection points.
-The Eastern Interconnection is the largest interconnected grid in the USA, connecting 39 states, the District of Columbia and much of Canada; it contains 70% of the US population (see Fig. 2).
+The Eastern Interconnection is the largest interconnected grid in the USA, connecting 39 states, the District of Columbia and much of Canada (Fig. 1).

 Source: North American Electric Reliability Corporation.

-FIG. 2.
-Map of North American electricity grid interconnections, 2017.
+FIG. 1.
+Map of North American electricity grid interconnections.

 Electrical transmission grids are coordinated, controlled and monitored by electrical transmission system operators, which are traditionally non-profit organizations.
 Transmission line owners are required to supply transmission access to all electricity generators and wholesale energy customers in the service operator’s area under standardized, open access tariff rates.

-Electrical transmission system operators may be either independent system operators (ISOs), which usually operate within a single state, or regional transmission organizations (RTOs) that cover wider areas crossing state lines.
+Electrical transmission system operators may be either independent system operators (ISOs), which can operate within a single state or across multiple states, or regional transmission organizations (RTOs) that cover wider areas crossing state lines.
 An ISO operates the region’s electricity grid, administers the region’s wholesale electricity markets and provides reliability planning for the region’s bulk electricity system.

-FIG. 3.
-Map of continental US wholesale electricity markets, ISOs and RTOs, 2017.
+FIG. 2.
+Map US wholesale electricity markets, ISOs and RTOs.